|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Radionuclides and radiopharmaceuticals for scintigraphic

-Radionuclides and radiopharmaceuticals for planar and SPECT scintigraphy - radioactive iodine 131 I, technetium 99 m Tc , radifarmaka for renal scintigraphy, cholescintigrafii, kardologické scintigraphic methods, scintigraphy of the brain, bones, lung perfusion, radioactive aerosols and gases ( 81 m Kr) for ventilatory scintigraphy of the lungs.
+Radionuclides and radiopharmaceuticals for planar and SPECT scintigraphy - radioactive iodine 131 I, technetium 99 m Tc , radifarmaka for renal scintigraphy, cholescintigrafii, kardologické scintigraphic methods, scintigraphy of the brain, bones, lung perfusion, radioactive aerosols and gases ( 81 m Kr) for ventilation scintigraphy of the lungs.

 Positron radionuclides and radiopharmaceuticals for PET - 18 F ( 18 FDG), 11 C, 13 N, 68 Ga, 15 O.